crf8472/libarcstk/DESIGN.md

 On the other hand, libarcstk has a tendency to OOP-style design along with some of its patterns but avoids deep inheritance levels.
 Inheritance is good in case it helps to avoid repeating yourself, assists the intuition of the reader, helps decoupling and models a natural is-a relationship.
-However, genericity is considered as the bigger achievement, so when in doubt, I tried to prefer the generic solution over default "OOPness".

-For example: I tried not to bloat classes with members just to make something a member.
-Always consider whether it is better to make it a non-member non-friend.
+However, in some cases, templates seemed the more natural or elegant solution.

 The API is deliberately conservative to enable its use also by pre-C++11-code and perhaps by other languages at some point.